 We provide the details of the computational methodologies.
 We first introduce the notations.
 The genomic deletions are intervals of genomic coordinates.
-We refer to them simply as intervals, e.g. a deletion between genomic positions i and j by [i, j].
-The genotype of a genomic deletion at [i, j] is denoted by $G{[i,j]}$ , which is a discrete random variable distributed over the 3 values $\{0,1,2\}$ .
+We refer to them simply as intervals, e.g. a deletion between genomic positions i and j by [i,j].
+The genotype of a genomic deletion at [i,j] is denoted by $G{[i,j]}$, which is a discrete random variable distributed over the 3 values $\{0,1,2\}$.
 These values correspond to the three genotypes of the deletion and they represent how many copies of the genomic sequence is deleted.
 The functional genomics read depth signal is denoted by S, which is a vector of values corresponding to each genomic position.
-The signal level at genomic position at i is denoted by $S_i$ .
+The signal level at genomic position at i is denoted by S_i .
 An important quantity that we utilize in formulating methods is the multi-mappability profile of the deletion regions.
 The multi-mappability is a signal profile that measures, for each position in the genome, how uniquely we can map reads.
-The multi-mappability signal is denoted by M, which is a vector of multi-mappability signals for all the genomic positions and the signal at genomic position i is denoted by $M_i$ .
-The multi-mappability signal profile is generated as follows: The genome is cut into fragments and the fragments are mapped back to the genome using bowtie2[37] allowing the multi-mapping regions receive low signal while the multi-mapping regions receive high signal[38].
+The multi-mappability signal is denoted by M, which is a vector of multi-mappability signals for all the genomic positions and the signal at genomic position i is denoted by M_i .
+The multi-mappability signal profile is generated as follows: The genome is cut into fragments and the fragments are mapped back to the genome using bowtie2[37] allowing the multi-mapping reads.
+We then generate the read depth signal of the mapped reads.
+In this signal profile, the uniquely mapping regions receive low signal while the multi-mapping regions receive high signal[38].